aikozim/applemusic-playlist-to-spotify/readme.md

 ### Heads-up

 Apple Music frequently updates how they format song information on their pages.
 This can sometimes make my script stop working.
-If you see any issues with the `get_songs_from_apple_playlist` function in the `main.py` file, please feel free to fix it and send us a Pull Request.
+If you experience any issues you can take a look into the `get_songs_from_apple_playlist` function in the `main.py` file.
+Feel free to fix it and send me a Pull Request.
 I really appreciate every help in keeping everything running smoothly!

 ## Features